Pinpoint Travel Health

 Road travel

-If you are planning to drive a hire car or a UK vehicle, see information on driving abroad and the Japan Automobile Federation driving guide.
+If you’re planning to drive in Japan, see information on driving abroad and check the rules of the road in the Japan Automobile Federation driving guide.

-You’ll need to have the 1949 version of the international driving permit (IDP), your UK driving licence and insurance documents with you in the car.
 You cannot buy an IDP outside the UK, so get one before you travel.
-You can only use an IDP for one year, regardless of its expiry date.
+You can use an IDP for one year, regardless of its expiry date.
 See information on driving and the IDP from the Tokyo police.

 There are 2 types of driving insurance available in Japan: compulsory insurance (‘jibaisekihoken’) and voluntary insurance (‘nin’i no jidoshahoken’).
 The compulsory insurance on its own may be insufficient in cases of personal liability.